-Step 1: Reach out to a local house of worship that has a reputation for community engagement and a significant-sized congregation if you are law enforcement, or if you are representing a house of worship, reach out to a local law enforcement agency.
-The request should be to designate two co-hosts of the vigil, one from law enforcement and one from the house of worship.
-The house of worship and law enforcement agency should also identify two speakers for the vigil.
-Step 2: Reach out to other houses of worship and community organizations and ask that they identify a speaker for the vigil.
+Step 1: Reach out to a local faith-based organization that has a reputation for community engagement and a significant-sized congregation if you are law enforcement, or if you are representing a faith-based organization, reach out to a local law enforcement agency.
+The request should be to designate two co-hosts of the vigil, one from law enforcement and one from the faith-based organization.
+The faith-based organization and law enforcement agency should also identify two speakers for the vigil.
+Step 2: Reach out to other faith-based organizations and community organizations and ask that they identify a speaker for the vigil.
 About seven speakers in total should be identified.
 Step 3: Confirm the venue and form a promotional team that will distribute information about the activity through social media, in printed materials, to community organizations, and in appeals to membership.
-Step 4: Create the agenda for the vigil (optional: a topic can be given to each of the speakers, such as "reducing bias," "safety in fulfilling law enforcement duties," "how to understand another's perspective," "creating healing," etc).
+Step 4: Create the agenda for the vigil (optional: a topic can be given to each of the speakers, such as "reducing bias," "safety in fulfilling law enforcement duties," "how to understand another's perspective," "creating healing," etc.).
 Step 5: Ask the speakers to promote the vigil to their respective networks.
-Step 6: Hold the vigil
+Step 6: Hold the vigil.
+Virtual option: The vigil can be held via Zoom or other videoconferencing software.
+It can also be integrated into a religious service that is already scheduled.
+Da y of Steps Da [·] y of Steps Step 1: Speakers should arrive 30 minutes before the vigil starts (15 minutes if it's an online vigil), and along with the y of Steps Step 1: Speakers should arrive 30 minutes before the vigil starts (15 minutes if it's an online vigil), and along with the moderator, have an initial discussion to review the agenda. y of Steps Step 1: Speakers should arrive 30 minutes before the vigil starts (15 minutes if it's an online vigil), and along with the moderator, have an initial discussion to review the agenda.
+Step 2: At the start of the event, a welcome should be given by one of the co-hosts (3 minutes). y of Steps Step 1: Speakers should arrive 30 minutes before the vigil starts (15 minutes if it's an online vigil), and along with the moderator, have an initial discussion to review the agenda.
+Step 2: At the start of the event, a welcome should be given by one of the co-hosts (3 minutes).
+Steps 3: Remarks from each of the speakers.